-1) Primary Air - Pulling out the rod on bottom of stove opens the primary air and allows air into the stove.
+1) Primary Air - Sliding the right hand lever on bottom of stove to right opens the primary air and allows air into the stove.
 You would normally open this when starting a fire to allow air into the stove for maximum combustion.

-2) Secondary Air (Airwash) - Sliding the lever at the top of the stove to the right opens the secondary air.
+2) Secondary Air (Airwash) - Sliding the left hand lever on bottom of stove to right stove to the right opens the secondary air.
 This allows a film of air to pass over the glass which in turn keeps the glass clean.
 Please note the glass may become visibily darker when the stove is cold.